TechSquareInc/intern-playbook/docs/source/getting-started/logging-hours.md

 # Logging Hours

+*Quick instructional guide for using the hours-beta.techsquare application.*

+---

 1. To log your hours, visit the [hours](https://hours-beta.techsquare.com/hours#-1) page.
 2. Sign in using Google SSO (with your techsquare credentials).
 3. Generally, projects you spend time working on will be charted under **MGHPCC/INTERN/NAME**.